 Changing the name of just one file in Windows 11 is quite easy.
-A file can be renamed by right-clicking on it or by pressing the F2 key.
-But, when you want to rename multiple files in Windows, the process gets longer and complicated.
-Well, not anymore; with Microsoft freeware system utility, you can batch rename multiple files within the file explorer.
+A file can be renamed by right-clicking or pressing the F2 key.
+But, when you want to rename multiple files in Windows, the process gets longer and more complicated.
+Well, not anymore; with the Microsoft freeware system utility, you can batch rename multiple files within the file explorer.
 Yes, you don’t need to use CMD or Windows PS anymore to rename files in bulk.
-Even, you don’t need to download a third-party bulk rename utility.
+Even, you don’t need to download a third-party Bulk rename utility.
 Microsoft PowerToys allows changing the name or extension of a list of files within a folder.

 What is PowerToys?

 After installing PowerToys and enabling the PowerRename utility, it will add an option to rename multiple files in the context menu.
 It is a Windows Shell Extension for advanced bulk renaming.
 With that, you can easily rename multiple files within File Explorer.
 It means you now don’t need to use third-party tools or commands.

 Rename Multiple Files in Windows using PowerRename.

 Install and Setup PowerRename

 1. To rename multiple files at once, you have to download the latest version of PowerToys from Github.
 First, download the PowerToys setup EXE file from the assets section using the following link.